sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

 <details markdown="block" class="details-tree">
 <summary>Understanding Depth Buffer Basics</summary>

-The image below will give you an idea of what your depth buffer **should** look like:
+To start, enable the shader `DisplayDepth`.
+This shader is included with all ReShade installs through the ReShade Installer.
+If you do not have it, you can manually install it from [Crosire's ReShade-Shaders repository](https://github.com/crosire/reshade-shaders/tree/slim/Shaders).

+The image below shows what the output **should** look like.
+The depth buffer is on the right side, the normal buffer (generated from depth) on the left side.

 ![Depth Buffer Reversed](../images/reshades-ui-and-depth-buffer/working_depth_output.jpg)

-If your depth does not look like this - look below for the most common issues and solutions:
+If it looks like above, you're good to go.
+Otherwise look below for the most common issues and solutions:

 ---

 <details markdown="block" class="details-tree">
 <summary>Reversed Depth Buffer</summary>

-To start, enable the shader `DisplayDepth`.
-This shader is included with all ReShade installs through the ReShade Installer.
-If you do not have it, you can manually install it from [Crosire's ReShade-Shaders repository](https://github.com/crosire/reshade-shaders/tree/slim/Shaders).

 The image below shows that the `DisplayDepth` shader has loaded correctly, however, the depth is reversed.